 A resistivity survey detected a 5 meter-wide linear feature inside the line of the bank at the west side of the enclosure.
 More work is necessary to determine the nature of this feature.
 A flat-topped mound, formed of gravel and water-rolled boulders, lies north-west of centre in the interior of Site A. It has a maximum diameter of 27 meter and a maximum height of 3.2 meters.
 There is no sign of a kerb despite the extensive damage caused to this site bay cattle, but it is most likely to be a passage tomb.

 M. J. O’Kelly (1968, 114-17) collected 165 pieces of flint from Site A, most of which were covered by the spread soil from the bank levelled in 1965.
 Twenty four of these flints were artifacts, mostly scarpers.
 Exceptions to this were a plano-convex knife and a possible discoidal knife.

-Site B, another satellite of Newgrange is right on the banks of the Boyne.
-The mound is anout 20 meters in diameter and has never been opened.
-One of the interesting things I have found about the Newgrange satellites is that they all fall on the arcs of circles drawn using Knowth and Dowth as centres, which would suggest that Newgrange was the last of the three mounds to be built.
+Site B, another satellite of Newgrange is right on the banks of the River Boyne.
+The mound is about thirty-seven meters in diameter, eight meters high, and has never been opened.
+The scant remains of another possible monument are located close by.
+One of the interesting things to note about the Newgrange satellites is that they all fall on the arcs of circles drawn using Knowth and Dowth as centres, which would suggest that Newgrange was the last of the three mounds to be built.